nicusX/etcd-terraform-ansible-aws-sample/README.md

-# Provisioning an etcd cluster on AWS, using Terraform and Ansible
+# Sample project: Provisioning an etcd cluster on AWS, using Terraform and Ansible

-The goal of this sample project is provisioning the AWS infrastructure and installing an [etcd](https://coreos.com/etcd/) cluster.
+The goal of this sample project is using Terraform and Ansible to provision AWS infrastructure and install an [etcd](https://coreos.com/etcd/) cluster.

-The infrastructure is not production-ready, but get close to it.
+The configuration is not production-ready, but get close to it:

-- HA setup: separate Availability Zones for different nodes
+- HA setup: 3 *etcd* nodes cluster, in separate Availability Zones
-- 3 *etcd* nodes cluster, one per AZ
+- *etcd* API exposed by a Load Balancer
-- Private and public subnets, with *etcd* nodes not directly accessible from the internet, but exposed through a load balancer
+- VPC using separate private and public subnets. *etcd* nodes not directly accessible from the internet
 - *Bastion* node, to manage internal nodes
-- Realistic firewall rules (Security Groups)

 Still, there are some known simplifications, compared to a production-ready solution (See "Known simplifications", below)